Inverse Gauss curvature flows with free boundaries in a cone: Abstract

 \section{Abstract}

-We consider convex hypersurfaces with boundary which meet a strictly convex cone perpendicularly.
-If those hypersurfaces expand inside this cone by the $-\frac{\alpha}{n}$-th power of the Gauss curvature with $0<\alpha<1$, we prove that this evolution exists for all the time and the evolving hypersurfaces converge smoothly to a piece of round sphere after rescaling.
+We consider strictly convex hypersurfaces with the boundary which meets a strictly convex cone perpendicularly.
+We prove that if these hypersurfaces expand inside this cone, driven by $-\frac{\alpha}{n}$-th power of the Gauss curvature with $0<\alpha<1$, then the evolution exists for all the time and the evolving hypersurfaces converge smoothly to a piece of round sphere after rescaling.

 {\it {{\bf Keywords}: Inverse Gauss curvature flow, Neumann boundary, Monge-Amp\`ere equation.}